-Board Secretary
+9. Board Secretary

-The Board has appointed a Board Secretary, who also holds the additional responsibility as the Company's Director of Legal and Compliance.
+The Board has appointed a Board Secretary, who is also handling the additional responsibility of the Company's Director of Legal and Compliance.

 The Board Secretary provides administrative support to the Chairman, Board members and the Board committees to ensure the compliance to the law and to facilitate the execution of their functions.